A Montessori preschool experience,

 7. Visit other schools!

-We love our school and all that we offer, but we encourage you to visit other schools for comparison.
+We love our school and all we offer, but we encourage you to visit other schools for comparison.
 We know finding a good fit for your family is essential.

 Please note: we do not allow unannounced “walk-in” visits.
 Prospective parents must make an appointment to visit the school.